phossa/phossa-di/README.md

   - `addDecorate(string $name, string|callable $tester, array|callable $decorator): this`

-    Adding object decorating rules to the container.
+    **DecorateExtension** adding object decorating rules to the container.

   - `addProvider(string|ProviderInterface $provider): this`

-    Add definition provider to the container either by provider classname or a provider object.
+    **ProviderExtension** add definition provider to the container either by provider classname or a provider object.

 Version
 ---